-A quick guide to trojans - what they are, how they work and the potential consequences of a having a trojan unwittingly installed on your computer or smartphone.
+A quick guide to trojans - what they are, how they work and the consequences of a trojan infecting your computer or smartphone.

 Tricking the user

-Trojans first and foremost rely on tricking the user into believing that the program is legitimate, so that they will willingly install the malware themselves.
-Malware authors will often go to great lengths to make their trojans look authentic, often disguising them as movie or sounds files, documents, popular games, product updates for legitimate programs and so on.
-If a user can successfully see through this disguise, avoiding the threat is much easier.
+Trojans first and foremost rely on trickery or social engineering to lure users into unwittingly downloading or installing it.
+The authors of these trojans will often go to great lengths to make them look authentic, often disguising them as movie or music files, documents, games, product updates and so on.

-Trojans are distributed in many ways - via malicious or compromised websites, in email messages as file attachments, through social media or file sharing networks, even on removable media such as USB sticks.
-Usually, these distribution channels involve some sort of trickery, such as promising the user a video or image if they click on a link, which gives them the malware instead.
+Trojans are distributed in many ways - via websites, emails, through social media or file sharing networks, and even on removable media such as USB sticks.
+Their distribution also usually involve some sort of deception, such as promising a video or image if you click on a link, but then delivering the trojan instead.

-If a trojan succeeds in getting installed onto a system, it is often very difficult for users to realize they are performing any harmful actions, as these are usually well camouflaged to keep the system from triggering any notification messages that might arouse the user's suspicions.
+If a trojan is installed onto a system, it is often very difficult for users to realize they are performing any harmful actions, as these are usually well camouflaged to keep the system from triggering any notification messages that might arouse the user's suspicions.

-More technically, most antivirus vendors will give a specific classification to a trojan based on the specific type of action it performs.
-You can read more about the Types F-Secure uses to classify trojans.
+Most antivirus vendors will classify a trojan based on the specific type of action it silently performs.
+These are just a few of the types:

-One advantage mobile devices enjoy over their computer counterparts is that before any program can be installed, a notification message is displayed and the user must manually click ‘OK' before it can be installed.
-This prevents silent install of a malware onto a mobile device.
+One advantage mobile devices enjoy over their computer counterparts is that before any program can be installed, a notification message is displayed.
+The user has to manually click ‘OK' before the file can be installed, which prevents a trojan from silently installing other harmful files on the device.
 User vigilance however is still strongly recommended.